 If the law requires us to provide you with information about our products or services (for example, product recalls), we will provide that information even if you have elected not to receive information about our products and services generally.

 8. When we disclose your personal information

-We may disclose your personal information to organisations outside of Cupra.
+We may disclose your personal information to organisations outside of CUPRA.
 These organisations may include:

-- our appointed dealers;
+- our appointed agents and repairers;

 - outsourced service providers who manage services we provide to you including: